sameer-manek/kortex/readme.md

 - Asynchronous and built on top of Swoole.
 - Easy to extend and scale.

 I have been a long time Laravel user and while I have always been in awe of it, I regularly feel it is slow.
-And it is bound to happen with all the features that laravel comes with, and very few other frameworks even come close while being more performant.
-Hence I thought of building a framework myself, this could be a fun learning experience and perhaps can help someone else.
+And it is bound to happen with all the features that laravel comes with, and very few other frameworks even come close to being as feature-rich as Laravel while being more performant.
+But, I need performance for simple web platforms; Hence I thought of building a framework myself, this could be a fun learning experience and perhaps can also help someone else.

 ### Installation

 **Dependencies**

+*Local*
 - PHP 8.x
 - Swoole
-- MySQL (Database Connection are WIP)
+- MySQL
+- [optional] Enable Zend OPcache

+*External*
+- Twig (v3.x) - for rendering views.

 once you have the project, just clone this repo, rename it as you will, use `data/config.sample.php` create a new `config.php` file in same dir.
 Run `composer install`in the root directory and also create a `data/logs` directory to store logs.